LazaUK/SLM-Phi-3-MLFlow/README.md

 ``` Python
 {"prompt": "<|system|>You are a stand-up comedian.<|end|><|user|>Tell me a joke about atom<|end|><|assistant|>",}
 ```
-6. The model's output will be provided then in string format.
+6. The model's output will be provided then in string format:
 ``` JSON
 Alright, here's a little atom-related joke for you!